THE GABON MINI-SERIES

 Being unusually Francophile, the Gabonese colonial population was inclined to vote to become an integral part of France by selecting the second option, much to the alarm of de Gaulle, who wanted to maintain control over Gabon without the financial burden associated with overseeing an overseas province.
 At that time, Gabon was not a commercial petroleum producer, but it supplied the uranium that aided French nuclear bomb tests in the Algerian part of the Sahara Desert in 1960.

-In response to those nuclear tests, the newly independent Federation of Nigeria expelled the French Ambassador in January 1961 and close all Nigerian sea ports and airports to French ships and aeroplanes, which severed access to the landlocked Francophone states of Chad and Niger Republic.
+In response to those nuclear tests, the Federation of Nigeria (1954-1963), which had just gained its independence, expelled the French Ambassador in January 1961.
+This was followed up with the closure all Nigerian sea ports and airports to French ships and aeroplanes, severing France’s access to the landlocked Francophone states of Chad and Niger Republic.
 The expelled ambassador was not allowed to return to Nigeria until 1965.
 But I digress.

 Circling back to the 1958 French Constitutional Referendum, Charles de Gaulle, by his own admission, had a hard time convincing local political leaders in the colony of Gabon to persuade their population to abandon the idea of becoming a French overseas province and instead vote for nominal independence.

-After Gabon gained its “independence”, Charles de Gaulle played a significant role in selecting senior and junior cabinet officials for the inaugural government of President Léon M’ba.
+After Gabon gained its “independence” in August 1960, Charles de Gaulle played a significant role in selecting senior and junior cabinet officials for the inaugural government of President Léon M’ba.
 One such official was Flight Captain Albert-Bernard Bongo who took a leave of absence from the French Air Force to serve in the Gabonese government.
 He would later retire from military service as he ascended to higher cabinet posts within government.

 During the period of his long rule, Albert-Bernard leveraged Gabon's petroleum wealth to gain autonomy from his French handlers by contributing large amounts of illicit funds to the political campaigns of powerful French politicians.
 His money also bought him influence over French foreign policy in the Central African subregion.